Free Walking Sightseeing Tour #1 in Visby, Sweden

 Sight 4: Sankta Katarina ruin

-The church ruin of Saint Catherine, also called the ruin of Saint Karin, is a church building (ruin) in Visby, Sweden.
-It was originally built by the Franciscan Order for the Visby Convent, which was founded in 1233.
-St. Catherine had many patron saints: St. Catherine of Alexandria, St. Mary Magdalene, St. Francis, St. Louis, St. Clergy, and St. Anthony.
+St. Catherine's Church Ruin, also known as St. Karin's Church Ruin, is a church building in Visby diocese.
+It was originally built by the Franciscan Order of Visby Convent founded in 1233.
+St. Catherine had many patron saints: St. Catherine of Alexandria, St. Mary Magdalene, St. Francis, St. Louis, St. Clara, and St. Anthony.

 Sight 5: Sankt Lars kyrkoruin